 Henry DeWitt Smith (SME)

-Henry DeWitt Smith was born in Plantsville, Connecticut in 1888, and received an E.M. from Yale in 1910.
+Henry Dewitt Smith was born in Plantsville, Connecticut, in 1888, and received an E.M. from Yale in 1910.
 He has since been engaged chiefly in operation and administration of copper mines, sometimes straying into the field of lead and zinc, gold and silver, cadmium and germanium.
 In 1914, he went to Alaska as foreman and superintendent of the Bonanza Mine, becoming assistant manager.
 In 1917, he went to the United Verde as mine and general superintendent.
-In 1930, he joined Newmont as engineer and director, and continued that association, except for the war years, until he retired as Vice-President in 1953.
+In 1930, he joined Newmont as engineer and director, and continued that association, except for the war years, until he retired as vice president in 1953.

-Mr. Smith has continued as Director and member of the Executive Committee of Newmont, Phelps Dodge, and St. Joseph Lead.
+He has continued as Director and member of the Executive Committee of Newmont, Phelps Dodge, and St. Joseph Lead.